RealCynder/maze/README.md

 maze
 ====

-A maze generator/solver indended for preparing for a Micromouse robotics competition.
+A maze generator/solver/simulation used to prepare for a Micromouse robotics competition.

 Dependencies
 ------------